Nepalese Americans: Cultural celebrations

-From the mid-1980s, the Nepalese community in the United States began to develop a series of social, cultural and charitable networks, which include the celebration of certain religious and cultural moments as Sakela, Losar, Dasain, Tihar, Chhath and the Nepali New Year.
+From the mid-1980s, the Nepalese community in the United States began to develop a series of social, cultural and charitable networks, which include the celebration of certain religious and cultural moments as Chhath, Dasain, Losar, Sakela, Tihar and the Nepali New Year.
 They also participated in local cultural events such as Pacific Rogers and Park Fest interfaith community festivals.